cogentcore/core/docs/content/1-tutorials/0-todo-list.md

 }
 ```

-We can create a slice of these items and then represent them with a [[core.Table]] widget:
+We can create a slice of these items and then represent them with a [[doc:core.Table]] widget:

 ```Go
 type item struct {